 Staying closer to the airport for that 5:45am flight will give you a few extra minutes of sleep and reduce any goof-ups you might have from that early morning delirium.

-9. Learn the unique attributes and idiosyncrasies of different airports, including different times of the year, or busy/off seasons.
+9. Learn the unique characteristics and idiosyncrasies of different airports including different times of year, busy / off seasons, etc